 Traditional backup is cumbersome, costly and covers fewer than half of your data protection needs.

-Remove Backup Complexity
+Remove Backup Complexity with Zero Production Impact

 Goodbye Backup Windows

-Granularity of Seconds – Rewind and Resume
+Backup within Seconds – Rewind and Resume

-Not Married to Specific Storage or Cloud
+No Lock-in to Specific Storage or Cloud